The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 Architecture and interiors

 The Cipriani is an ensemble of ochre and white buildings constructed in 1958 by Giuseppe Cipriani, founder of Harry's Bar.
 Classic Venetian architecture revisited, no baroque flourishes.
-Interiors signed by successive Italian decorators, neutral tones, bespoke furniture, contemporary art in the public areas.
-The rooms range from 35 to 280 m² for the Palladio Suite, all with balcony or terrace.
+Interiors signed by successive Italian decorators, neutral tones, bespoke furniture, contemporary artworks in the public areas.
+Rooms range from 35 to 280 m² for the Palladio Suite, all with balcony or terrace.

 At the table